-There are two ways to increase traffic, organic (SEO) and Pay-per-click Ads (PPC).
+These are two of the most effective ways to increase traffic: organic (SEO) and pay-per-click ads (PPC).
 Pay-per-click, also known as cost-per-click, is an internet advertising model used to drive traffic to your websites.
-Whereas, SEO is the process of getting traffic from organic or natural search results on search engines.
+Whereas SEO is the process of getting traffic from organic or natural search results on search engines.
 PPC Ads are displayed above, below and to the right of the organic results, as below:

-Unlike PPC, SEO strategies are more dependant on content, how well are the keywords scattered, backlinks and metadata, etc. SEO delivers more reliable and sustainable results which are more important to your business in the long run.
+Unlike PPC, SEO strategies are more dependant on content, how well the keywords are scattered, back-links, metadata, etc. SEO delivers more reliable and sustainable results which are more important to your business in the long run.

-Having said that, search engines are constantly finding ways to update their algorithms, so that searchers get the most relevant content complying with their needs.
-Hence, your SEO strategies also need to adapt to the search engine updates to maintain rankings.
+Search engines are constantly finding ways to update their algorithms.
+Therefore, your SEO strategies also need to adapt to the search engine updates to maintain rankings.
 According to Haymaker, 85% of clicks resulting from a search are on the organic links rather than the paid ads.
 And Low Blow states that 86% of web searchers trust organic SEO listings more than sponsored/paid PPC listings.

 Now that you understand how SEO impacts web traffic, we will look at various content marketing tips to grow your traffic.

-Google prefers ranking websites with more pages over others, so you need to increase your pages.
+Google prefers ranking websites with more pages over others, so you need to increase the number of your pages.
 And how do you do that?
-You create blogs and put posts on them.
-Not to mention, at a consistent rate.
+You create blogs and put posts on them at a consistent rate.

 How often should you blog?
-Research shows companies that published 16+ blog posts per month got almost 3.5X more inbound traffic than companies that published between 0–4 monthly posts.
-Each additional blog post can increase your overall blog traffic by about 18.6%.
+Research shows companies that published 16 or more blog posts per month got almost 3.5x more inbound traffic than companies that published between 0–4 monthly posts.
+Each additional blog post can increase overall blog traffic by 18.6%.

-- Create your own unique content because rest 20% will read the rest of your content
+- Create your own unique content because only 20% of those visitors will actually read your post

 - Use more Infographics